VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: VLA-Arena Dataset Details

 To thoroughly investigate the generalization capabilities of VLA models, we collected high-quality human demonstration data for all tasks with difficulty levels 0 and 1 across all available task suites.
 This involved 115 distinct tasks, resulting in an initial collection of 5750 trajectories (\textit{i.e.,} 50 per task).

 The construction of the VLA-Arena dataset involved several crucial preprocessing and quality control steps, largely inspired by the implementation guidelines for OpenVLA~\cite{kim2024openvla}: \begin{enumerate} \item \textbf{High-Resolution Regeneration:} The demonstrations were re-rendered at a higher resolution of $256 \times 256$ by re-executing the recorded action trajectories in the simulator and capturing the visual observations.
-This was done to ensure superior image quality, as simple upscaling of the original $128 \times 128$ benchmark images resulted in poor visual fidelity, particularly for models requiring higher resolution inputs. \item \textbf{Image Rotation:} All third-person camera images were rotated by ${180 \text{ degrees}}$ at both train and test time, as the environments were observed to return visually inverted images on our hardware setup. \item \textbf{Camera Selection:} For fair comparison, we only utilize the static third-person camera images and discard the wrist camera images provided in the original benchmark datasets. \item \textbf{Success Filtering:} All demonstrations were replayed in the simulation environments, and those failing the task's success criteria were filtered out. \end{enumerate}
+This was done to ensure superior image quality, as simple upscaling of the original $128 \times 128$ benchmark images resulted in poor visual fidelity, particularly for models requiring higher resolution inputs. \item \textbf{Image Rotation:} All third-person camera images were rotated by ${180 \text{ degrees}}$ at both train and test time, as the environments were observed to return visually inverted images on our hardware setup. \item \textbf{Camera Selection:} To ensure comprehensive visual perception, we utilize visual observations from both static third-person cameras and wrist-mounted cameras. \item \textbf{Success Filtering:} All demonstrations were replayed in the simulation environments, and those failing the task's success criteria were filtered out. \end{enumerate}

 \paragraph{Action Filtering and Data Quality Strategy} Regarding no-operation actions, the standard data cleaning step involves filtering out all actions with near-zero translation or rotation magnitude and no gripper state change.
 We find that this simple filtering is crucial for single-step policies (\textit{e.g.,} OpenVLA).